Regular dental hygiene appointments are the foundation for the best oral health.

 Find out how to treat yourself to the best bespoke daily oral health care routine.

-First time check-up including 2 x X-rays and treatment plan
+New Patient Examination including 2 x X-rays and treatment plan

 Routine check-up excluding x-rays

 “They explained all my options for me in detail, taking care to highlight different financially suitable options and were able to work around my busy schedule.
 The receptionists are also lovely.”
 Kai Chelliah.
 Dental crowns.